 Ken Burns is an American director and producer of documentary films, known for his style of using archival footage and photographs.
 Shade Global worked with Burns promoting on one of his mostly widely known documentaries, Baseball (1994).

-Burns’ documentaries have been nominated for two Academy Awards and have won Emmy Awards, among other honors.
+Burns’ documentaries have been nominated for two Academy Awards and have won 15 Emmy Awards, among numerous other honours.

 BASEBALL is a nine-part series that examines nearly 200 years of American history through the prism of our national pastime.
 Americans have played baseball in some since the early 19th century—while they conquered a continent, warred with one another and with enemies abroad, and struggled over labor, civil rights and the meaning of freedom.
 At the game’s heart lie mythic contradictions: it is a pastoral game that was actually born in crowded cities;it is an exhilarating democratic sport that tolerates cheating—and has excluded as many as it has embraced; a profoundly conservative game that has sometimes managed to be years ahead of its time.